esbullington/zintpy/README.md

 ##ZintPy

-ZintPy is a Python wrapper for the libzint barcode0encoding library, developed by Robin Stuart as part of the zint project.
+ZintPy is a Python wrapper for the libzint barcode-encoding library, developed by Robin Stuart as part of the zint project.

 Features
 ----